1enemyleft/FUN/README.md

-fun_ad_hoc
+fun
 ==========

-This respository contains some fun discovery
+This respository contains some fun random discovery